 A delicious recipe for spicy chili garlic tofu with vegetables that helps you cook lunch or dinner in a breeze!
-Use this basic recipe to make tofu scramble dinners like fried rice or noodles or simply add more vegetables and sauce to eat with plain boiled rice.
+Use this Asian tofu recipe to make vegan tofu dinners like fried rice or noodles or simply add more vegetables and sauce to eat with plain boiled rice.
 (Instructions included)

 About the recipe